Sydney S. Cohen: The Apollo Theater

 In 1934, Cohen purchased the former Hurtig & Seamon's New Burlesque Theater at 253 West 125th Street in Harlem.
 At the time, the theater had a reputation for segregation, with few Black performers and poor conditions for Black audiences.

 Cohen transformed the building into the Apollo Theater, the first major venue in Harlem specifically dedicated to live Black entertainment for Black audiences.
 He retained the name of a smaller earlier Apollo theater nearby and introduced high-fidelity RCA sound equipment.
 Additionally, during the mid-1930s, the theater was the only of its size to hire Black people as non-entertainer employees such as managers, directors, and technicians.

 The theater was operated under a pooling arrangement between Cohen and Frank Schiffman, with Morris Sussman as manager.
 John Hammond later assisted in booking acts.
+The Apollo was opened on January 26, 1934, seating 1,500 people.
+All proceeds from the opening day were donated to the Fresh Air Fund of Harlem, a "summer program for children from underserved communities."

 Entertainment at the theater included comedy acts, cartoons and movies, play productions, and a wide variety of musicians.
 In its early years, the Apollo hosted top talent such as Ethel Waters, Bessie Smith, and Ralph Cooper, who originated the now-famous Amateur Night.
 Cooper also introduced the custom of touching a mounted piece of the historic Tree of Hope for luck before going onstage.